Charlotte Eagar: Films

+Trojan Women Project

 In 2013, inspired by training films Eagar and Stirling had written and directed for M&S's Kenyan partner Vegpro in Nairobi with a Kenyan cast of Vegpro workers, Eagar and Stirling set up the Trojan Women Project (TWP), a not-for-profit combined psycho-social support and strategic communications drama project for refugees.

-The Trojan Women Project (initially called the Syria Trojan Women Project) was set up at the request of Oxfam and was backed by the British charity Prospero World (UK-registered charity No 1163952.
+Initially called the Syria Trojan Women Project, it was set up at the request of Oxfam and was backed by the British charity Prospero World (UK-registered charity No 1163952.

 Originally working with Syrian refugees in Jordan, the Trojan Women Project now operates mainly in the UK, with refugees and asylum seekers from many countries and is backed by the National Lottery Heritage Fund.
 The project has been designed to help refugees overcome their isolation, depression, and trauma, through regular drama workshops, while giving the participants, through plays and films, a platform to tell their stories to the world.
 It creates both a process and a product.
 The concept involves refugees working their own stories into the text of a play – most usually Euripides' great anti-war tragedy, The Trojan Women – through regular workshops, and then performing their play.

 As part of the strategy of TWP, Eagar and Stirling commissioned and exec-produced a documentary, Queens of Syria (directed by Yasmin Fedda and produced by Itab Azzam and Georgina Paget), about the project, which has won many awards.
 (The film was produced by Refuge Productions Ltd, which Eagar and Stirling and others set up to support the Trojan Women Project.)

 In line with the aim of TWP, their original 2013 Jordan-based production, Syria: The Trojan Women, directed by the Syrian director Omar Abusaada, with an all-female cast of Syrian refugees – and the accompanying documentary Queens of Syria – was widely covered by the international media.
 In 2014, the project and the Syrian cast also featured in a special Skype gala event at Georgetown University, hosted by Georgetown's Laboratory for Global Performance and Politics and at Columbia University, hosted by their Centre for Core Curriculum and their Global Mental Health program.